Genting Highlands Travel Guide: Everything You Want to Know

 1. By Plane to Kuala Lumpur

-You can check the website www.expedia.com.sg that also includes various budget airlines for comparison purpose.
+You can check travel comparison websites with various budget airlines for comparison purposes.
 You can get a good rate for your air ticket and take a plane to save your time and energy from time to time.

 2. By Train from Singapore or JB Sentral to Genting Highlands